Naomi Smalls: After Drag Race

 Outside of Drag Race, Smalls was a co-host with Kim Chi for the WoWPresents internet series M.U.G. where they critique queens makeup looks.
-She makes recurring appearances on the internet series "Fashion Photo Ruview" filling in for Raja or Raven.
+She makes recurring appearances on the internet series "Fashion Photo RuView" filling in for Raja or Raven.
 Smalls did an interview with Cardi B for Cosmopolitan in February 2018.
 She started her own YouTube series, Small's World, where she documents her life touring across the country.
 The first episode premiered on February 16, 2018.

-In September 2019, at RuPaul’s DragCon NYC, Smalls was named as one of a rotating cast of a dozen Drag Race queens in RuPaul's Drag Race Live!, a Las Vegas show residency at the Flamingo Las Vegas.

-She is one of the most followed queens from Drag Race, and has accumulated over 1.6 million Instagram followers as of October, 2021.
+In September 2019, at RuPaul's DragCon NYC, Smalls was named as one of a rotating cast of a dozen Drag Race queens in RuPaul's Drag Race Live!, a Las Vegas show residency at the Flamingo Las Vegas.
+She is one of the most followed queens from Drag Race, and has accumulated over 1.6 million Instagram followers as of October 2021.
+In 2024, she was announced as one of eight former Drag Race contestants participating in Painting with Raven, a spin-off of the WOW Presents Plus series Painted with Raven.

-Music

 Smalls released a music video for her first single, "Pose", on December 16, 2018.

-She also appeared in Manila Luzon’s music video for "Go Fish".
+She also appeared in Manila Luzon's music video for "Go Fish".